crowd-wisdom/index/README.md

 Validators are responsible for verifying the provided evidence and voting to accept or reject the claims.
 Anonymous signaling for managing interaction with MACI.
 Interaction will be from:
-- curators to create claims submissions
+- Curators to create claims submissions
-- validators to cast votes for those claims.
+- Validators to cast votes for those claims.

 MACI will be in charge of:
 - Creating the claims submission from curators.